Formula One drivers from New Zealand: Former drivers

 Chris Amon drove for 13 different teams during a career that spanned 14 seasons.
 He made his debut for Lola at the 1963 Monaco Grand Prix but his career only really took off in 1967 when he drove for Ferrari.
 In that year he stood on the third step of the podium four times and he eventually finished the year in fifth place in the championship.
 He went one better the following year and went on to win a race with March in 1970, though the BRDC International Trophy was not included in the official championship.
 He secured other podium finishes for March and Matra but, after 96 starts and 11 podium finishes, Amon retired in 1976 without a race win.

 Howden Ganley made his debut with BRM after racing in Formula 5000.
 In both 1971 and 1972 he finished six of the eleven races, including fourth places in each year.
 He moved to Iso–Marlboro for the 1973 season but the uncompetitive car meant that he was unable to finish above sixth.
 He drove for March for two races in 1974 and then twice failed to qualify in a Maki.
 He retired from Formula One and later went on to form the Tiga racing car manufacturer alongside Tim Schenken.

 Mike Thackwell, at the time of his first race in 1980, was the youngest driver to ever take part in a Grand Prix.
 He was entered for three races that year but only started the 1980 Canadian Grand Prix and was unable to see the chequered flag.
 After several years in other racing disciplines he made a brief comeback in 1984 but did not finish a race.

 Tony Shelly entered three races with Lotus in 1962.
 He only started one Grand Prix and did not make it to the end of the race.

 Graham McRae started the 1973 British Grand Prix, his only race in Formula One, but his Iso–Marlboro failed before he finished the first lap.
 John Nicholson was entered for the 1974 British Grand Prix but did not start.
 The following year he again entered the British Grand Prix, eventually finishing in 17th place.
 He did not go on to compete in any other races.

-Brendon Hartley was the most recent New Zealander in Formula One as of the 2018 season.
-He made his debut at the 2017 United States Grand Prix for Scuderia Toro Rosso, substituting for Pierre Gasly.
+Brendon Hartley made his debut at the 2017 United States Grand Prix for Scuderia Toro Rosso, substituting for Pierre Gasly.
 He remained the Toro Rosso driver for the rest of the 2017 season and then drove for the team in the 2018 season as well.